Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

-{\it Experimental test: entropy related to the ``hidden energy scale''.} In the experiments~\cite{Greywall:DoublePeakHe,NakatsujiNambu:THAF,CuGa2O4:ToUpdate} that have been conducted in a sufficiently large temperature range to observe both peaks of the heat capacity $C(T)$, the two peaks are well separated from each other.
-The entropy $S_\text{low}=\int_{\substack{\text{lower} \\ \text{peak}}} \frac{C(T)}{T} dT$ associated with the lower peak is, therefore, a well-defined quantity intrinsic to the pure material.
-Because the excitations that give rise to that peak are adiabatically connected to the ground states of the Ising model on the same lattice, the associated entropy $S=\int_{\substack{\text{lower} \\ \text{peak}}} \frac{C(T)}{T} dT$ matches the entropy of the ground states of that Ising model.
+{\it Experimental test: entropy related to the ``hidden energy scale''.} In materials with well-separated peaks of $C(T)$ (see, e.g. Refs.~\cite{Greywall:DoublePeakHe,NakatsujiNambu:THAF,CuGa2O4:ToUpdate}), the entropy $S_\text{low}=\int_{\substack{\text{lower} \\ \text{peak}}} \frac{C(T)}{T} \mathrm{d} T$ associated with the lower peak is a well-defined quantity intrinsic to the pure material.
+Because the excitations that give rise to that peak are adiabatically connected to the ground states of the Ising model on the same lattice, the entropy $S_\text{low}$ matches the entropy of the ground states of that Ising model.
 The value of this entropy also remains unaltered by weak interactions and disorder so long as the peaks of $C(T)$ are well separated.

-For common $2D$ lattices, the values of the respective Ising ground-state entropies can be obtained analytically, while for Ising models on other lattices, the entropy values are known from numerical simulations, as summarised in Table~\ref{tab:entropy}.
-Because the values of those (Ising) entropies match the entropies corresponding to the lower peaks in the more complicated, realistic model with the Hamiltonian~\eqref{eq:XXZ}-\eqref{eq:XXZc}, the value of that entropy can be used as an experimental test of the origin of the hidden energy scale.
-If the low-temperature behaviour of $C(T)$ also exhibits a secondary low-temperature peak (cf. Fig.~\ref{fig:KHAF}), the entropy under this secondary peak should be included in the respective entropy of the lower-temperature peak.
+For common $2$D lattices, the values of the respective Ising ground-state entropies can be obtained analytically, while for Ising models on other lattices, the entropy values are known from numerical simulations, as summarised in Table~\ref{tab:entropy}.
+Because the values of those (Ising) entropies match the entropies corresponding to the lower peaks in the more complicated, realistic model with the Hamiltonian~\eqref{eq:XXZ}-\eqref{eq:zzfluctuations}, the value of that entropy of either peak of $C(T)$ can be used as an experimental test of the origin of the hidden energy scale.

+This is exemplified by the layered triangular-lattice compound $NiGa_2S_4$, for which the lower peak entropy obtained from the digitized data of Ref.~\cite{NakatsujiNambu:THAF} is $S \approx 0.35$ per spin and is close to the Ising ground-state entropy $S_\triangle\approx 0.32$ for the triangular lattice~\cite{Wannier:TIAF,HwangKim:TIAF,Kim:TIAF}.
+If the low-temperature behaviour of $C(T)$ also exhibits a secondary low-temperature peak (cf. Fig.~\ref{fig:KHAF}), the entropy under this secondary peak should be included in the respective entropy of the lower-temperature peak. {The ratio $f^\prime \approx 8$ of the temperatures of the higher- and lower-temperature peaks in $NiGa_2S_4$ is close to the estimate $f=6$ given by Eq.~\eqref{fcon}}.